Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

 - I tested the responsiveness of every page throughout the process of building the site.
+One example is the ability to respond to someone who is interested in more information.

 - I looked at my site in different sizes using google dev tools to see how the site would look and respond in each one.